 The legendary East Coast route is recommend to do on an organised tour too, this will be a wild and crazy experience seeing some stunning locations along the way.
 Some people start in Sydney and travel North.
 Alternatively, if you prefer to explore the country at your own pace and you have the finances to be able to do so, then a great way to do so is by taking advantage of cheap car rental options available.
 This is a good idea especially if you are planning on travelling long distances between major cities, or if you are staying in one place for a period of time and wish to explore the surrounding area in greater depth than you would be able to on foot or via public transport.

 Sydney is one of the most beautiful places on Earth.
 It is a cosmopolitan destination that mixes natural scenery with city life.
 If you are wondering what do you want to do while on a gap year in Sydney then you should find our guide helpful.
 There is something for everyone and Sydney make a great place to stay while seeing everything the city has to offer on a gap year.
 There is so much to do and see in Sydney, that it is impossible to list it all here.
-Instead, booking your trip in advance and spending enough time will allow you to take in everything the city has to offer.
+Instead, booking in advance and spending enough time will allow you to take in everything the city has to offer.
 From pristine beaches with play areas just for kids to camping in the bush to seeing all of the native flora and fauna, Sydney is the perfect place for a nice winter gap year too.
 Don’t forget the hustle and bustle of the city when it comes to nightlife and dining.
-Sydney has great clubs to visit and there are also many shops to explore during the day if you are looking for that unique gift to bring home as a reminder of your trip.
+Sydney has great clubs to visit and there are also many shops to explore during the day if you are looking for that unique gift to bring home as a reminder of your time Down Under.

 Sydney offers so much for tourists and you can plan an itinerary for all schedules.
 We highly recommend going for a walk around the Rock area which has bars, resturants and a relaxed atmosphere.
 For music, you have to look no further than the symbol of the city, the Sydney Opera House.
 This famous building opened in 1973 and houses seven venues, including the main concert hall.
 Despite its name, it hosts performances of theatre and ballet as well as classical music and opera, and is now one of the most distinctive and iconic buildings in the World.
 Alongside the opera house sits an equally iconic structure in the form of the Sydney Harbour Bridge.
 The two together make the city’s harbour an attractive place to sail, yet another of the city’s outdoor activities, and carries cars, trains and pedestrians from the city’s business district to the North Shore.
 As such a focal point of the city, the frame of the bridge is lit up each year for the city’s New Year’s Eve display.
 Each year a different theme is used, such as a disco ball or the Yin and Yang symbol, and the end result is a spectacular show for the entire city to see.